MartinCote1978/Getting_and_Cleaning_Data_Course_Project/README.md

 1.2.
 Gyro & Acc: actual measures (i.e. observations) for each measure, for each subject (i.e. participant) and activity.
     1.2.1 As a sub-step, assign the proper features (i.e. variable/column names) to each variable

 1.3.
-Activity: actual activity names/labels.
+Activity: Read in actual activity names/labels.

 1.4.
-Activity description: actual description of the activity that was performed in this related set of measures.
+Activity description: actual identifier of the activity that was performed in this related set of measures.
-    1.4.1 As a sub-step, assign the proper variable names (i.e. Activity)
+    1.4.1 As a sub-step, assign the proper variable names (i.e. Activity ID)

 1.5.
-Activity subject: subject (i.e. participant) who perform this activity/observation and related actual measures.
+Activity subject: subject (i.e. participant) identifier who perform this activity/observation and related actual measures.
-    1.5.1 As a sub-step, assign the proper variable names (i.e. Subject)
+    1.5.1 As a sub-step, assign the proper variable names (i.e. Subject ID)

 ### 2. Clean all data sets, combining into 1 data set to be manipulated.
 2.1.
 Until now, all manipulation was performed using basic R data.frame functions, loading the DPLYR and TIDYR packages to complete the last data manipulation and analysis.